 Approximately $8 billion of farm cash receipts in Saskatchewan are derived directly from the sale of crops.
-Saskatchewan has 47 per cent of the arable cropland in Canada and is a major producer and exporter of wheat, barley, oat, flax, canola, pulse crops, canaryseed, and mustard.
+Saskatchewan has more than 40 per cent of the arable cropland in Canada and is a major producer and exporter of wheat, barley, oat, flax, canola, pulse crops, canaryseed and mustard.

 A second objective focuses on diversification within these crops to develop new market classes that add value and provide the basis for value-added processing and industrial development within the province.